dustinian/Adventures/ngs_venture_land_games_suggestions.md

 |Printing         |B&W printing based on Lulu.com  |     700|Copies      |  $3.00| $2,100.00|
 |Shipping         |
 |__TOTAL__        |

+* _Internal Labor: Estimated using the [2014 National Average Wage Index](https://www.ssa.gov/oact/cola/AWI.html), which lists the national average salary in 2014 as $46,481.52 per year, or $22.35 per hour._
+* _External Labor: Estimated by adding a 30% markup to the Internal Labor estimate, or $29.06 per hour._
+* _All dollars are USD._

 * _Note: Printing costs increase if multiples of 700 copies are provided, because the copies must then be shrink-wrapped in groups._